Complex numbers

 exp(j2π)=+1

-Chapter 3.3.6 How did red Fig. 3-7 circle arise?
+Chapter 3.3.6 How did the circle in Figure 3-7 come about?

-We can’t use Euler formula
+We can’t use Euler’s formula:

 exp(jt)=cos(t)+jsin(t)

-because we don’ know it yet.
+because we don’t know him yet.

-exp(j0)= exp(0)=+1 because j0=0 is real number.
+The first value exp(j0)= exp(0)=+1 is trivial because j0=0 is a real number.

 exp(jπ/6)